 Kampot Travel Tips

-Mount Bokor tours often include tickets for a sunset river cruise.
+Tours of Bokor Hill Station often include tickets for a sunset river cruise.
 Bear this in mind before booking a separate cruise.

 Unless you're staying in the centre of town, there may not be street lights on your walk home.
 It is advisable to bring a torch, if only to placate the local dogs.
 We found they were much less aggressive when they could see who was passing by.